mne-tools/mne-python/README.rst

     pip install -U mne

+**Note** that MNE-Python 0.17 will be the last release to support Python 2.
+From MNE-Python 0.18, only Python 3 will be supported.

 For more complete instructions and more advanced installation methods (e.g. for the latest development version), see the `getting started page`_.